 The central Trust team is developing alongside the growth in the number of schools to provide capacity to support sustainable improvement.
-In 2022-23, the Trust recruited to the new posts of Chief Operating Officer and Head of Trust Development and employed a second Management Accountant.

 The Trust Growth Strategy includes for further development of the central Trust services to achieve more effective provision and value for money, including in HR and management accountancy.